EU residence as a worker

 If you would like to remain in Denmark after losing your job, and you haven’t found a new job, it is important that you sign up for the job centre within 14 days of your termination of employment.
-In some cases worker status – and thus grounds for residence as a worker – can be retained temporarily after you lose your job.
-This depends on factors such as the reason why you lost your job, whether you registered with the job centre within the allotted time after you stopped running your own business, and how long before that you had worked in Denmark before your termination of employment.
+In some cases worker status – and thus your grounds for residence as a worker – can be retained temporarily after you lose your job.
+This depends on factors such as the reason why you lost your job and whether you registered with the job centre within the allotted time after you stopped working.
+How long you can maintain your worker status depends on how long you worked in Denmark before your termination of employment.

 SIRI will write to you to inform you if it is considering making a decision that could affect your grounds for residence.